-Each of the Bank and the Joint Bookrunners are required to comply with the PI Rules.
-By purchasing, or making or accepting an offer to purchase, any Preferred Securities (or a beneficial interest in such Preferred Securities) from the Bank and/or any Joint Bookrunners, each prospective investor will be deemed to represent, warrant, agree with and undertake to the Bank and each of the Joint Bookrunners that:
+Each of the Bank and the Managers are required to comply with some or all of the Regulations.
+By purchasing, or making or accepting an offer to purchase, any Preferred Securities (or a beneficial interest in such Preferred Securities) from the Bank and/or any Managers, each prospective investor will be deemed to represent, warrant, agree with and undertake to the Bank and each of the Managers that:

-- (a) it is not a Spanish Resident or a retail client in any other jurisdiction of the EEA (as defined in the PI Rules); - (b) whether or not it is subject to the PI Rules, it will not: - (A) sell or offer the Preferred Securities in Spain or to any Spanish Resident or retail clients in any other jurisdiction of the EEA; or - (B) communicate (including the distribution of this Offering Circular) or approve an invitation or inducement to participate in, acquire or underwrite the Preferred Securities (or any beneficial interests therein) where that invitation or inducement is addressed to or disseminated in such a way that it is likely to be received by any Spanish Resident or a retail client in any other jurisdiction of the EEA (in each case within the meaning of the PI Rules); and - (c) it will at all times comply with all applicable laws, regulations and regulatory guidance (whether inside or outside the EEA) relating to the promotion, offering, distribution and/or sale of the Preferred Securities (or any beneficial interests therein), including (without limitation) any such laws, regulations and regulatory guidance relating to determining the appropriateness and/or suitability of an investment in the Preferred Securities (or any beneficial interests therein) by investors in any relevant jurisdiction.
+- (a) it is not a retail client (as defined in MiFID II); - (b) whether or not it is subject to the Regulations, it will not: - (I) sell or offer the Preferred Securities (or any beneficial interests therein) to any retail clients (as defined in MiFID II); or - (II) communicate (including the distribution of this Prospectus) or approve an invitation or inducement to participate in, acquire or underwrite the Preferred Securities (or any beneficial interests therein) where that invitation or inducement is addressed to or disseminated in such a way that it is likely to be received by a retail client (in each case within the meaning of MiFID II).